KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 }
 ```

-All further communication is sent through the second AWS server and is encrypted/obfuscated.
-The communication between smartphone and the second AWS serveris encrypted using `TLS` protocol and communication between the server and camera is obfuscated using MD5 algorithm.
+All further communication between the smartphone and the Besder IP camera is carried out through the second Amazon AWS server and is encrypted.
+Communication between the smartphone and Amazon AWS server is encrypted by using `TLS v1.2` protocol and communication between the AWS server and Besder IP camera is encrypted using `SSL` protocol (although I am not sure about the protocol's version used on this end of communication and whether an older SSL or a more updated TLS protocol is used).

 # Data security

-As I have mentioned before, all of the data was sent via port `34567` and the data is encrypted and I have not yet figured out what exact encryption method is used and how it works, so I will leave it as a task that I might be doing some time in the future.
+***Updated 25/09/2021***

+While analyzing domain information of an Amazon AWS server with an IP address of `3.126.12.232`, which Besder 6024PB-XMA501 IP camera connects to, I have found a couple of Base64 encoded SSL certificates, the formatting of which ***matches*** the formatting of the data sent via Besder IP camera's TCP port `34567`.
+So it is probably safe to assume that some form of SSL encryption is used to hide the data that is being sent.

+Note: for analyzing domain information I was using utility called `whois`.

 # Potential vulnerabilities